Do you dream of beating the odds and ensuring your startup is a success?

 Remember it’s not just about the money.
 All investors give you money, but there are only a few that will give you real valuable help.
 What you are looking for is investors that add more than greenbacks.

-Here are a few key factors to look for in order to find the right investor for your startup:
+Here are a few key factors to look for to find the right investor for your startup:

 - References – Check the investment history of your investor.
-Reach out to entrepreneurs to get feel for working with the investor.
+Reach out to other funded entrepreneurs to get a feel for working with the investor.
 Learn about the level of commitment the investor brings to the table.

 - Dictator or partner? – The right investor is a partner, not a bully.
 As Richard Branson explains, “bear in mind that a dictatorial financial partner can dim the spirit and enthusiasm of a new enterprise, muffling the spark that prompted you to launch this project — the spark that is most likely to make your venture different from your competitors.”
 You are looking for support and an investor who is comfortable taking the backseat while your team runs the business.